Visiting the World War II Museum in New Orleans: A Personal Experience

 If you are ever in the New Orleans area, visiting the World War II Museum should be at the top of your list.
-This place has something for everyone; history buffs will enjoy learning about what life was like during this tumultuous period while kids can get their hands on some interactive exhibits to learn more about the war.
+This place has something for everyone; history buffs will enjoy learning about what life was like during this tumultuous period of world history, while kids can get their hands on some interactive exhibits to learn more about the war.
 It also doesn’t hurt that there are many restaurants nearby to choose from when you’re ready to take a break!

 History of the World War II Museum

 This museum opened in June 2000, 56 years after the D-Day invasion.
 In the beginning, the museum focused on the amphibious invasion of Normandy by Allied forces in 1944.